Stochastic Trust Region Methods with Trust Region Radius Depending on Probabilistic Models: Numerical experiments

 \section{Numerical experiments}

 In this section, we empirically test our STRME algorithm and compare its performance with STORM\cite{STORM} and some related algorithms.

-We test on two type of problems: (i) regularized logistic regression problem, which is strongly convex; (ii) deep neural network.
-The function value (training data) and accuracy (percentage of correctly classified testing data) are reported as criterions to measure the performance of the tested algorithms.
-For all those algorithms, we compare these criterions against the number of effective pass through the data, that is total gradient calls divided by $N$(training data size).
+We test on two type of problems: (i) regularized logistic regression problem, which is strongly convex; (ii) deep neural networks, which is highly non-linear and non-convex.
+The function value of training data (called training loss) and accuracy (percentage of correctly classified testing data) are adopted as criteria to measure the performance of all the algorithms that are tested.
+For all those algorithms, we compare these criteria against the number of effective pass through the data, that is total gradient calls divided by $N$(training data size).
 All algorithms were terminated when the maximum budget of the gradient evaluations is larger than the maximum value $SFO_{\max}$ we have set.

 All algorithms are implemented in Anaconda3 (python 3.6.2) under Windows 7 operating system on Dell desktop with Intel(R) Core(TM) i7-4790U CPU @3.6GHz, 8GB Memory.